Different validation methods

 These validate everything a (DV) does, while also validating additional organizational information about who is purchasing the certificate such as their Name, City, State, Country.
 The organization's name is also included in the certificate.
 This adds an additional layer of trust to visitors in that they can ensure the website and company are reputable.

-(OV) certificates may require the user to respond to an email with a verification code which must then be entered into Sectigo's website.
-However this depends on how the DCV process verifies the certificate.
+(OV) certificates may require the user to respond to an email with a verification code.
+However, this depends on how the DCV process verifies the certificate.
 View the following article for all steps required:

 These certificates can be used on eCommerce sites to process payments.